13 Foods That Cause Digestive Problems

 Think your daily soda or seltzer habit isn't hurting your digestion?
 Think again.
 According to a study published in the journal Nutrition, Metabolism, and Cardiovascular Diseases, drinking carbonated beverages can contribute to acid reflux.
 The bubbles in fizzy drinks can cause stomach discomfort and burping—a lot of burping.

-Soy sauce—every sushi lover's condiment of choice—is high in something called advanced glycation end products or AGEs, according to study published in the journal Clinics.
+Soy sauce—every sushi lover's condiment of choice—is high in something called advanced glycation end products or AGEs, according to study published in the Journal of the American Dietetic Association.
 AGEs are harmful because they contribute to increased intestinal permeability, which you may know as leaky gut syndrome.
 The digestive disorder can lead to conditions like irritable bowel syndrome, celiac disease, and even food allergies.
 The main lesson here: If you tend to get backed up after ordering in sushi, try skipping the soy sauce to see how your body reacts.
 We promise sushi is delicious without the stuff!
-And if you're a big Asian cuisine fan, don't miss our report, 23 Best & Worst Asian Food Products.

 Saccharin AKA Sweet 'N Low